abhishekmaroon5/Speech_Emotion_Recognition_with_ptm/Readme.md

 4a) PCA, KPCA, SVD, LDA, GRP:

-Experiment 1(todo): Embedding size of 120.(Compare the result) with same model.
+Experiment 1(Done): Embedding size of 120.(Compare the result) with same model.

-Experiment 2(todo): Embedding size of 240.(Compare the result) with same model.
+Experiment 2(Done): Embedding size of 240.(Compare the result) with same model.

+4b ) Add tsne plots to the tsne_plt and comparision of train time.(TODO)

 5) Modify the pipeline for SER and use multiple PTM's((TODO)) from huggingface.
 (TODO)

 6) Code walkthrough for paper2.(TODO)